 If you are searching for a piano which will never have to be upgraded, a one and done upright piano, than this is a perfect option.

 For nearly 100 years Kawai has been producing some of the world’s finest pianos in Japan.
 Kawai is laser focused on pianos.
 Kawai does not allow themselves to be distracted by expanding into motorcycles, outboard motors, band instruments, etc. They specialize in the construction of heirloom quality, multi generational, performance grade pianos.

-The K500 has been singled out for praise as a “musical standout”, in The Piano Book, along side the 51.5” Bechstein which sells for $67,000!
-In other words, Kawai is able to produce a piano which is on par with the highest rated German piano in the world, at only 1/5 the price!
+The K500 has been singled out for praise as a “musical standout”, in The Piano Book, along side the 51.5” Bechstein which sells for $72,000!
+In other words, Kawai is able to produce a piano which is on par with the highest rated German piano in the world, at roughly 1/5 the price!

 Click below “read more” to view Kawai’s incredible achievement.

 In the piano industry, Kawai is considered the most advanced acoustic piano.
 This is due to the fact that Kawai makes use of advanced materials, such as ABS carbon and carbon fiber in the fabrication of its action parts.
 This action is called the Millennium III.

 Moisture and temperature change reeks havoc on a traditional action, especially here in Tampa Bay.
 Kawai’s action is not only several orders of magnitude stronger than a standard Yamaha or Steinway action; Kawai’s exclusive Millennium III action is impervious to fluctuations due to constant moisture level and temperature changes.